 Some buyers mentioned that it wasn’t easy to get the last individual blade out of the little box.
 However, I had no trouble getting it out of the little container.
 All I had to do was press the box a little and it came right out.

 Make sure you follow the instructions and don’t wipe the protective film off the blade.
-The box says to not dry the blades with a cloth but instead air-dry it.
+The box says to not dry the blades with a cloth but instead air-dry them.
 So just rinse and let dry.
-The blade have a coating on it to protect it from becoming dull.
+The blade has a coating on it to protect it from becoming dull.